jiangtian616/JHenTai/README.md

 1. When the reading page takes the up-to-bottom scrolling direction, there is a very small chance that current page number can't be synchronized correctly; third-party libraries are involved.
+2. Operations related to the clipboard may not work properly on Samsung devices due to a bug in Flutter itself.

 ## Main Dart Dependencies